 One of the best ways to help yourself stop controlling is to slow down.
-That helps you remember the control boomerang that is about to hit you.
+That enables you to remember the control boomerang that is about to hit you.

 Remember what we say about most control people?
 They are...